lhy11009/aspectLib/README.md

 script:
 	bash_scripts/parse_case.sh

-Here, I'd like to restart a case if it doesn't reach the end time I set here (e.g. due to a maintainance of the server).
+* restart a case if it doesn't reach the end time I set here (e.g. due to a maintainance of the server).

 ## Post-process